Living with Cancer

 A sharing of experience - the 'here and now' as opposed to personal stories.

 The learning comes through personal experience of the practices.
 Participants share the ‘here and now’ experiences they have, as much or as little as they want to, in a group setting where confidentiality is respected.
 The learning from others’ experiences, similar, different or the opposite is palpable.
-No judgement, no fixing, just being heard or just listening, as individuals chose what is best for them.
+No judgement, no fixing, just being heard.

 Carers and supporter's courses